splaza28/Professional-README-generator/README.md

   ## Description

-  Professional README template to use for future projects.
+  Professional RAEDME template to use for future projects

   ## Installation

-  Be sure to have all required programs and packages installed.
+  Be sure to install all required programs and packages

   ## Contributions

-  Fork Github repository.
+  Fork repository

   ## Testing